-The Partnership operates its storage and terminaling facilities to support its key fractionation facilities at Mont Belvieu and Lake Charles for receipt of mixed NGLs and storage of fractionated NGLs to service the petrochemical, refinery, export and heating customers/markets as well as its wholesale terminals that focus on logistics to service its heating market customer base.
+The Partnership operates its storage and terminaling facilities to support its key fractionation facilities at Mont Belvieu and Lake Charles for receipt of mixed NGLs and storage of fractionated NGLs to service the petrochemical, refinery, export and heating customers/markets as well as its wholesale domestic terminals that focus on logistics to service its heating market customer base.
 In September 2013, the Partnership commissioned Phase I of the international export expansion project that includes facilities at both Mont Belvieu and the Galena Park Marine Terminal near Houston, Texas.
 Phase I of the project expanded its export capability to approximately 3.5 to 4 MMBbl per month of propane and/or butane.
 Included in the Phase I expansion was the capability to export international grade low ethane propane.
 With the completion of Phase I, the Partnership also added capabilities to load VLGC vessels alongside the small and medium sized export vessels that it loads for export.
 The Partnership completed Phase II of the international export expansion project in the third quarter of 2014, which added approximately 3 MMBbl per month of export capacity.
-The Partnership continues to experience significant demand growth for NGL (primarily propane) exports.
+The Partnership continues to experience demand growth for US-based NGLs (both propane and butane) for export into international markets.